BugiaDev/Marvel/README.md

     PUBLIC_KEY="yourPublicKey"
     PRIVATE_KEY="yourPrivateKey"

-You can grab some creating an account [here] (https://developer.marvel.com/account)
+You can grab some creating an account here -> https://developer.marvel.com/account